-For the purposes of this policy, parish boundaries are as shown on our school website: stjosephscatholicacademy.co.uk/
+For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at stjosephscatholicacademy.co.uk/ and will be applied to the admission arrangements for the academic year 2023/2024.

-- Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - 2.
-Baptised Catholic children (see Note 2 below) living in the parish of St Joseph's, Goldenhill who have a brother or sister (see Note 3 below) attending St Joseph's, Goldenhill at the time of admission. - Baptised Catholic children (see Note 2 below) living in the parish of St Joseph's, Goldenhill. - 4.
-Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Joseph's, Goldenhill at the time of admission. - Other Baptised Catholic Children (see Note 2 below) who have a brother or sister (see Note 4) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 6.
+- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - Baptised Catholic children (see Note 2 below) living in the parish of St Joseph's, Goldenhill who have a brother or sister (see Note 3 below) attending St Joseph's, Goldenhill at the time of admission. - Baptised Catholic children (see Note 2 below) living in the parish of St Joseph's, Goldenhill. - Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Joseph's, Goldenhill at the time of admission. - Other Baptised Catholic Children (see Note 2 below) who have a brother or sister (see Note 4) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 6.
 Other Baptised Catholic children (see note 2 below). - Non-Catholic children who are looked after or previously looked after (see Note 3 below) - 8.
 Non-Catholic children who have a brother or sister (see Note 4 below) attending St Joseph's at the time of admission. - Non-Catholic Children who have a brother or sister (see Note 4 below) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 10.
 Non-Catholic children.